-With better search results on your website, your users will be happy to be able to find the results they need and have a better overall user experience.
+With better search results on your website, your users will be able to find the results they need and have a better overall user experience.

 How to Set Up SearchWP

-(However, there are still more advanced options if you’re a developer or want to customize your search results — more on that below.)
+(However, there’re more advanced options available if you’re a developer or want to customize your search results — more on that below.)

 After installing and activating the plugin, you’ll see a confirmation message.
 Your content is now being indexed.

-Actually, that’s all you really need to do!
+That’s all you need to do!
 The plugin is now set up and working.

 You can also navigate to the settings at Settings » SearchWP.

-Here you’ll see you can customize how much priority to give every aspect of your content in search results, and even exclude certain kinds of content.
+Here, you can customize the priority level to give each aspect of your content in search results, and even exclude certain types of content.

-You can click that blue Statistics link at the top to view all searches made on your site.
+You can click the blue Statistics link at the top to view all the searches made on your site.

-For more details on customizing your search results, see the WPBeginner post, How to Improve WordPress Search with SearchWP.
+For more details on customizing your search results, read the WPBeginner post, How to Improve WordPress Search with SearchWP.

 Supplemental Search Engines

-What if you want to have different search engines in different areas of your site?
+What if you want to have different search engines on different areas of your site?

-For example, you might have a FAQ or knowledgebase that you want visitors to be able to search, without random content like blog posts showing up in the results.
+For example, you might have an FAQ or knowledgebase that you want visitors to be able to search, without random content like blog posts showing up in the results.